-- In simple terms a database is a piece of software that's engineered to store a large amount of data and allow you to search, filter and do other operations on that data as efficiently as possible. - Unlike normal files, which have to be either loaded all at once or accessed sequentially, databases are "random access" - you can home in and read or alter records right in the middle of the database with ease. - Depending on how your database is set up, you and your colleagues may be able to access it simultaneously - even from different parts of the world.
+- In simple terms a database is a piece of software that's engineered to store a large amount of data and allow you to search, filter and do other operations on that data as efficiently as possible. - Unlike normal files, which have to be either loaded all at once or accessed sequentially, databases are "random access" - you can read or alter records right in the middle of the database, without having to process all the rest of the data as well. - Depending on how your database is set up, you and your colleagues may be able to access it simultaneously - even from different parts of the world.